Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

+Table entries highlighted in orange represent interference between LPWAN technologies.
+Ensuring coexistence within this group is important, as these devices are specifically designed for long-range, low-power communication scenarios.
+A central question is whether explicit coexistence mechanisms are necessary.
+Given the typically low duty cycles of LPWAN devices, one might assume that collisions are unlikely.
+However, in the case of massive deployments, collisions should be expected.

+To quantify this, the authors of \cite{LPWANCOLLISION} analyzed the time–frequency occupation of LoRa, Sigfox, and IQRF devices sharing the same channel.
+Assuming each device transmits 140 messages per day, they calculated the probability of collisions involving two or more devices.
+Their results indicate that with approximately 320 devices, the probability of collision is 0.5, and with around 1300 devices, it rises above 0.95.
+Nevertheless, the study does not examine the impact of these collisions on system performance.

-In order to efficiently coexist, LPWAN devices utilize two primary modulation techniques: \ac{UNB} and \ac{SS}.
-Work \cite{LPWANUNBaSS} discusses these techniques and explains how each modulation type affects the downlink and uplink performance of the other, with the uplink being more significantly affected.
-The findings indicate that UNB networks can achieve up to five times greater capacity than SS; however, this potential is difficult to realize in practice due to the high cost of the implementation.
-Conversely, SS provides higher throughput and a significantly lower power spectral density requirement for the transmitter than UNB.
-The authors conclude that equitable coexistence between modulation techniques is feasible with a limited number of active devices.
+To enable efficient coexistence, LPWAN devices rely primarily on two modulation techniques: \ac{UNB} and \ac{SS}.
+The study in \cite{LPWANUNBaSS} analyzes these approaches and shows how each modulation type influences downlink and uplink performance, with the uplink being more strongly affected.
+The results indicate that UNB networks may provide up to five times higher capacity compared to SS.
+However, this advantage is difficult to exploit in practice due to the high implementation costs.
+In contrast, SS offers greater throughput and imposes a substantially lower power spectral density requirement on the transmitter.
+The authors conclude that fair coexistence between the two modulation techniques is feasible when the number of active devices remains limited.

-The authors of \cite{CHALUNLLPWANAREN} came to a similar conclusion.
-They studied network performance depending on the number of devices, concerning throughput across a given coverage area.
-The authors ultimately concluded that LPWAN networks are suited only for low-rate, sparsely distributed sensing applications.
+A related study in \cite{CHALUNLLPWANAREN} reached similar conclusions by evaluating network performance as a function of the number of devices and the corresponding throughput across a given coverage area.
+Their findings suggest that LPWAN networks are suitable primarily for low-rate, sparsely distributed sensing applications.